BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 In short, there are two types of keys:

 - **Tendermint Key**: This is a unique key used to sign block hashes.
-It is associated with a public key `evmosvalconspub`.
+It is associated with a public key `Butanevalconspub`.
-    - Generated when the node is created with `evmosd init`.
+    - Generated when the node is created with `Butaned init`.
-    - Get this value with `evmosd tendermint show-validator` e.g. `evmosvalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`
+    - Get this value with `Butaned tendermint show-validator` e.g. `Butanevalconspub1zcjduc3qcyj09qc03elte23zwshdx92jm6ce88fgc90rtqhjx8v0608qh5ssp0w94c`

 - **Application keys**: These keys are created from the application and used to sign transactions.
 As a validator, you will probably use one key to sign staking-related transactions, and another key to sign oracle-related transactions.
-Application keys are associated with a public key `evmospub-` and an address `evmos-`.
-Both are derived from account keys generated by `evmosd keys add`.
+Application keys are associated with a public key `Butanepub-` and an address `Butane-`.
+Both are derived from account keys generated by `Butaned keys add`.

 :::warning
 A validator's operator key is directly tied to an application key, but uses reserved prefixes solely for this
-purpose: `evmosvaloper` and `evmosvaloperpub`
+purpose: `Butanevaloper` and `Butanevaloperpub`
 :::

 </details>